athomasoriginal/clojurescript-30/README.md

 In short, use [Atom](https://atom.io/). or [VSCode](https://code.visualstudio.com/).
 These are lightweight editors that have strong Clojure language support.

 You are going to hear the more commonly suggested editors are [Emacs](https://www.gnu.org/software/emacs/), [vim](http://www.vim.org/) and [Intelij Cursive](https://cursive-ide.com/userguide/paredit.html).
 These are excellent editors.
 I used them when I started learning Clojure.
 The reason I moved away is because the tooling is complex and the editors are opinionated.
-If your goal is to learn Clojure, choose an editor that lets yous focus on just the language.
+If your goal is to learn Clojure, choose an editor that lets you focus on just the language.
 For new developers, this is going to be something like Atom 90% of the time.

 > To emacs/vim people, this is not a slight against your editors.
 These are amazing editors and people should learn them.
 When I was learning clojure, I took the time to work with them and the burden on my original goal of learning clj/cljs was too great.
 Remember what it is like to be new at something - its all about baby steps

-With this in mind, here are packages that I recommend adding to Atom to help working with Clojure an even more enjoyable experience:
+With this in mind, here are packages that I recommend adding to Atom to make working with Clojure an even more enjoyable experience:

 - [language-clojure](https://atom.io/packages/language-clojure)
 - [proto-repl](https://atom.io/packages/proto-repl)